-It is important to take breaks when using a computer for any length of time.
+It's important to take breaks when using a computer for any length of time.

-Take a minute now - shake out your hands and arms, stand up if you are able, and refocus your eyes away from your monitor to a point about 20 feet away.
+Take a minute now - shake out your hands and arms, and stand up if you are able.

 Exercise 3: Filter for Images

 Our previous searches included a variety of results from webpages to images to news articles to maps, and more, depending on our search terms.